Translating for China: A Guide

 Here are some interesting demographics for the Chinese market:

-• China has a whopping 632 million internet users, which resulted in a booming eCommerce market.
+• China has a whopping 1 billion internet users, which resulted in a booming eCommerce market.

 • ECommerce is the biggest industry in China, making up 3.7% of the country’s GDP—compared to just 2.7% in the US.
 Other popular industries in China include gaming and fashion.

-• China is the biggest smartphone market in the world, topping 954 million smartphone users in 2021.
+• China is the biggest smartphone market in the world, projected to grow to over 80% of the population by 2027.
 The Chinese market for smartphones is larger than India, the US, and Indonesia combined.

 • The majority of China’s population lives in urban areas (approximately 60%).